miquelvir/upf-calendar-exporter/README.md

 - for other devices (including Windows as well), Git clone the project and execute main.py
 ***

-this is not a project endorsed by UPF; changes in their UPF's end might break the current solution
+this is not a project endorsed by UPF; changes in UPF's end might break the current solution

 report bugs through comments if possible - be nice, it is a one day built :)